jagathi-foundation/website/README.md

 <h1 align="center" size="20">Jagathi Foundation</h1>

 <p align="center">
-  <strong>❤️ The Site for a Nonprofit serving the needy in India.</strong>
+  <strong>❤️ The Site for a Nonprofit serving the needy in India.
+Created by Bharadwaj Duggaraju</strong>
 </p>